Author: Vanessa Sofia & Shannon Daggett

 Downward dog is another Sun Salutation pose that tones the arms.
 For this pose, your body will form a reverse V-shape with your heels pressed down or close to the floor and your hands flat on the floor.
 Ideally, your spine will follow a straight line toward the ground with your hips pressed back.
 You may need to bend your knees to keep your body in the reverse V-shape.

 Use your arms to push your weight back toward your heels and make sure you're not rounding your back.
-Just like plank pose, you can give yourself more of a challenge by lowering your elbows to the ground and holding the position.
+Just like plank pose, you can give yourself more of a challenge by lowering your forearms to the ground and holding the position.

 Handstands and headstands are more than just balancing.
 Both positions require plenty of upper-arm strength to keep your body upside-down and in proper alignment.